 A big steak dinner might sound appetizing, but where does the meat come from?
-A lot of evidence is accumulating that grain fed beef isn’t as healthy as grass fed beef.
-Beef from grass-fed sources provides more omega-3 fatty acids, conjugated linoleic acid, vitamin A and E precursors and antioxidants.
+A lot of evidence is accumulating that grain-fed beef isn’t as healthy as grass-fed beef.
+Beef from grass-fed sources provides more omega-3 fatty acids, conjugated linoleic acid, vitamin A and vitamin E precursors and antioxidants.
 These nutritional benefits may help fight cancer, build muscle and maintain a healthy body weight.

 What to do: It’s more expensive, but you can usually find grass-fed beef sources at the supermarket.
-Make sure the label says “100% grass-fed”.
-Don’t be fooled by labels that use words like “pasture fed” or “natural”.
-Also, choose products that are hormone and antibiotic free.
+Make sure the label says “100 percent grass-fed.”
+Don’t be fooled by labels that use words like “pasture-fed” or “natural.”
+Also, choose products that are hormone- and antibiotic-free.

 Drink Your Juice

 What to do: When you are thirsty, drink water instead.
 Eat plenty of fresh fruits.
-Orange juice with pulp does provide some dietary fiber, but not nearly as much as the whole fruit.
+Orange juice with pulp does provide some dietary fiber but not nearly as much as the whole fruit.
 Plus, one ounce of juice has a lot more calories than an ounce of fresh fruit.
-Still, if you have to choose between a soft drink and 100% OJ, go for the juice.
+Still, if you have to choose between a soft drink and 100 percent orange juice, go for the juice.

 Egg Yolks are Bad for You